Freecycle & Freegle

 Our free tool locates them for you.
 Tell the Local eBay Deals Mapper your postcode, how far you're prepared to schlep, and it maps the gems nearby.

 Alternatively, put items on eBay with a buy-it-now price of 1p.
 People with fixing skills often buy broken washing machines and TVs.
-See the eBay Selling Tips guide for more.
+See eBay Selling Tricks for more.

 Freecycle and Freegle aren't the only options.
 Other giveaway websites include: